 The implication is clear: brands that show up only during the core event window are leaving opportunity on the table.
 The brands best positioned to win Prime Day are those that seed deals early and extend their campaigns into the following week.

-When looking at which categories generated the most deal threads, Home & Home Improvement led the way with 818 threads, followed by Tech & Electronics (558) and Computers (513).
-These categories also led in outclicks, with Home generating over 1.25 million and Tech & Electronics crossing 1 million.
+When looking at which categories generated the most deal threads, Home & Home Improvement led the way, followed by Tech & Electronics and Computers.

 But the more interesting story is where shopper interest outpaced deal supply.

-Clothing & Accessories had fewer deals posted than several other top categories, yet it ranked third in total outclicks at nearly 847,000.
+Clothing & Accessories had fewer deals posted than several other top categories, yet it ranked third in total outclicks.
 Shopper demand for clothing deals was strong, but the supply of those deals was relatively limited.

 Grocery tells a similar story from a different angle.
 It ranked fourth in thread volume but second in total votes, the community’s most direct signal of enthusiasm.
 That gap between deal supply and shopper response suggests real opportunity for brands in categories where intent is running ahead of available offers.

-When it comes to total orders, Home & Home Improvement led with roughly 105,000, followed closely by Tech & Electronics (~104,000) and Grocery (~95,000).
-Gift Cards, Snacks & Chips, Kids Toys, and Headphones & Earbuds rounded out the top subcategories by order volume, reinforcing that Prime Day spend is far broader than just big-ticket electronics.
+When it comes to total orders, Home & Home Improvement led, followed closely by Tech & Electronics and Grocery, with Gift Cards, Snacks & Chips, Kids Toys, and Headphones & Earbuds rounding out the top subcategories, a reminder that Prime Day spend runs far broader than big-ticket electronics.

 One of the most useful findings from our data involves how discount depth interacts with Frontpage performance and how that relationship changes during Prime Day.